tramanh06/tramanh06.github.io/_pages/about.md

 I've been fortunate to be able to work in research labs and carry out interesting projects.
 With exception of the first two projects, most projects were carried out during my undergraduate years, either as a part-time RA or research intern.
-For more details of the projects, please go to Project.
+For more details of the projects, please go to [Projects](https://tramanh06.github.io/projects/).

 In reverse chronological order: